Matt Jackson (footballer)

-Matthew Alan Jackson (born 19 October 1971) is an English former professional footballer who is the president of Swiss Super League side Grasshopper Club Zürich.
+Matthew Alan Jackson (born 19 October 1971) is an English former professional footballer who is the technical director of EFL Championship club Wolverhampton Wanderers.

-As a player, he was a defender from 1990 until 2007, notably in the Premier League for Everton and Wigan Athletic, as well as in the Football League for Luton Town, Preston North End, Charlton Athletic, Queens Park Rangers, Birmingham City, Norwich City, Watford and Blackpool.
+As a player, Jackson was a defender from 1990 until 2007, notably in the Premier League for Everton and Wigan Athletic, as well as in the Football League for Luton Town, Preston North End, Charlton Athletic, Queens Park Rangers, Birmingham City, Norwich City, Watford and Blackpool.
 He earned ten caps for the England U21 side.
 (Note: Jackson was also once called up for Scotland U21 under the grandparent rule, although before he made any appearances it was confirmed that he did not meet the criteria.)

 Playing career

 Jackson was born on 19 October 1971 in Leeds.
 He grew up in Bedford and attended Sharnbrook Upper School.
 After initially turning down the club to concentrate on finishing his A-Levels, he started his footballing career at Luton Town, making his professional debut in 1990.
 He made nine league appearances for the club before signing for Everton for a fee of £600,000 in 1991.

 He featured prominently in Everton's FA Cup-winning season, scoring a memorable 20-yard volley against Bristol City in the Fourth round to secure a 1–0 victory for Everton.
 He also scored the opening goal in the 4–1 win against Tottenham Hotspur in the semi-final, and his initial cross ultimately set up Paul Rideout's winning goal in the final.

 In 1996, he joined Norwich City for a fee of £450,000.
 In 1997, he became team captain, and was voted Norwich City player of the year in 1998.

 On 19 October 2001, Jackson moved to Wigan Athletic on a month's loan from Norwich, making his debut a day later in a 3–2 defeat against Wrexham.
 He made seven appearances during his loan spell before joining the club permanently on a free transfer, signing a two-and-a-half-year contract.
 He would go on to form a central defensive partnership with Jason De Vos that was central to winning the Second Division Championship in the 2002–03 season.

 After De Vos left Wigan for Ipswich Town, Jackson again formed another sound partnership with Ian Breckin and helped Wigan to their second promotion in three years when they finished runners-up in the Football League Championship in 2004–05.

 In November 2006, Jackson scored for Wigan in a 3–2 win against Charlton Athletic, his first goal in the Premier League in over 13 years (setting a league record for time between goals – 4,935 days – which still stands as of April 2019).
 Jackson signed for Watford on 24 May 2007, after rejecting a new one-year contract with Wigan.

 He spent a month on loan at Blackpool during late October and early November 2007.
 Watford recalled him on 5 November after an injury to Jay DeMerit.
 Jackson retired from football on 6 August 2008.